okuvshynov/qna/README.md

 https://github.com/okuvshynov/qna/assets/661042/57befa86-8dec-4201-9389-5287b593ec2b

+To tag the bot use the following tagging format:

+1. Name of the model.
+Anthropic models '@opus', '@sonnet', '@haiku' and OpenAI '@gpt35' are used.
+2. Optional 1 symbol qualifier
-To tag the bot, use one of the tags '@opus ', '@sonnet ', '@haiku ', '@opus+ ', '@sonnet+ ', '@haiku+ ' with a space after bot name.
-The ones with '+' sign would include the content of the entire paper, the selected part of the text and the question.
-The ones without '+' would only ask the question itself.
-They are cheaper/faster and more suitable for generic questions (what does central limit theorem say?) rather than something about the document itself.
+- '+' would include the content of the entire paper, the selected part of the text (highlight) and the question [prompt template](prompts/fulltext_v0)

-Using full-context-aware bots on large books is probably a bad idea, so there are two more qualifiers:
 - '*' would use the highlight + question. [prompt template](prompts/selection_v0)
 - '#' would find 3 relevant pages (using page-level embeddings lookup based on the question) + the current page + highlight. [prompt template](prompts/pages_v0)
+- No qualifier would include just the question.
+They are cheaper/faster and more suitable for generic questions (what does central limit theorem say?) rather than something about the document.
+3. Single space

+Examples:
-So, for example, if you are reading 1000 pages textbook, it might be a good idea to use "@sonnet# question here".
+1. You are reading 1000 pages textbook, it might be a good idea to use "@sonnet# question here".
 We'll build embedding vector for the question, find 3 most relevant pages, add current page and ask sonnet model about it.
+2. You read a document and have a generic question, it might be a good idea to ask "@sonnet what's cache coherence protocol?".
+Only this short question would be included.
+3. You read a short paper and have a question about something introduced in that paper.
+Might be using entire paper can work "@sonnet what's this thing here?"

-Another example on more recent 1bit llm paper:
+Another illustration on more recent 1bit llm paper:

 https://github.com/okuvshynov/qna/assets/661042/a5f28a59-badd-43a0-aa81-925a282afeb5